Hirlipali: Culture

-Hirlipali village is known for its cultural values.
-Almost all residents belongs to Hindu religion and they actively participate in various Hindu festivals.
-There are three temples in the village - Jagannath Mandir, Maa Hirlipalian Temple and Hanuman Temple.
+Hiripali village is renowned for its rich cultural heritage.
+Almost all residents belong to the Hindu religion and actively participate in various Hindu festivals.
+The village features three prominent temples: Jagannath Mandir, Maa Hiripali Temple, and Hanuman Temple.

 Maa Hirlipalian Temple

 Hirlipali is named after Hirlipalian Devi.
 It is believed that the Devi resided in the village in ancient past.
 Hirlipalian Devi is quite popular in the region and is worshiped not only in Hirlipali but also in neighboring villages.
 A Maa Hirlipalian Temple is constructed in the village.

 Jagannath Mandir

 Jagannath Mandir is located in the centre of the village.
 The construction of the village started in 1930s but it was not completed until 1970s when it was inaugurated.
 The delay in construction was because of lack of funds available for its construction.
 It was constructed using donation from the villagers.
 Every year, a ratha (cart) is built to take Lord Jagannath from the temple to Kathadera during Ratha Yatra festival.
 Along with a ratha from Hirlipali, there are five more rathas (carts) from neighboring villages that gets gathered in Kathadera for cart festival.
 Ratha Yatra is very popular in the village and is celebrated by all sections of the village.

 Nuakhai, Pushpuni and Ratha Yatra are three major festivals that are celebrated in the village.

 Residents of the village actively participates in kirtan., nataka, and daskathia.
 Kirtan, a devotional form of worshiping Lord Krishna is performed in Hirlipali every year for seven straight days during Rama Navami.
 It is believed that Kirtan was first performed in the village in 1950s and has been a regular ritual since then.

 Nataka, a form of open theatre is very popular is the village.
 In the past, Hirlipali Nataka was invited by other villages to entertain them.